I Want To...

 The Lifeline of Johns Hopkins

-The Johns Hopkins Lifeline Transportation program was designed to provide advanced life support and critical care services for patients referred to Johns Hopkins Health System hospitals.
+The Johns Hopkins Lifeline Transportation program was designed to provide advanced life support and critical care services for patients referred to The Johns Hopkins Health System hospitals.

 Lifeline of Johns Hopkins | Founding a Specialized Patient Transport Program